brycepaquette/customer-support-rag/notes.md

 ## Improvement backlog (priority order)

+> Updated Day 15: headless rescrape promoted to #1 after corpus-stub discovery.
+See correction at top.

+0. **Headless rescrape of stub pages (Day 15 discovery)** — ~40 corpus files captured as JS-rendered shells with no body content (`req-tracing`, `oauth-authentication`, all `_models_*`, most glossaries).
+Without this, the corpus has a hard recall ceiling.
-1. **BM25 hybrid retrieval** — fixes "request tracing" / "MCP" / "export" class.
-Highest ROI for Week 3.
+1. **BM25 hybrid retrieval** — fixes "MCP" / "export" class (2 confirmed instances; Q8 reclassified as corpus bug, see correction).
 2. **Cross-encoder re-rank on top-10** — would fix Q5 rank-2 case and similar near-misses without changing the index.
 3. **Strip boilerplate from chunks** — repeated nav/footer/"Copy for LLM" text dilutes embeddings; visible in low scores across the board.
 4. **k=5 instead of k=3** — cheap; might let Claude synthesize from rank-4/5 chunks.